Callidus2000/Dracoon/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 The module is a wrapper for the Dracoon API.
-As you have to authenticate with OAuth2.0 it is neccessary to create a client application within the admin web-page.
+As you have to authenticate with OAuth2.0 it is necessary to create a client application within the admin web-page.
 For this
 * Go to _System Settings_ / _Apps_ in the navigation bar
 * Click on the _Add app_ button
 * Enter an application name (e.g. "Powershell Scripting")
 * enable all 4 checkboxes (authorization code:implicit:password:refresh token)
 * Copy the _Client ID_ and the _Client Secret_.
 Both will be referenced as `$ClientID` and `$ClientSecret`.

+If the Application "DRACOON Legacy Scripting Support" is activated you can use `dracoon_legacy_scripting` as ClientID and omit the ClientSecret.

 Now it's time to open the powershell.
 Prepare the basic variables:
 ```powershell